karlseguin/metrics.zig/readme.md

 }
 ```

-The call to `m.initializeNoop(Metrics)` creates a `Metrics` and initializes each metric (`hits` and `connected`) to a "noop" implementation (tagged unions are used).
+The call to `m.initializeNoop(Metrics)` creates a `Metrics` and initializes each metric (`hits`, `connected` and `latency`) to a "noop" implementation (tagged unions are used).
 The `initializeMetrics` is called on application startup and sets these metrics to real implementation.

-For library developers, this means `metrics` is always safe to use.
-For application developers, it gives them control over which metrics to enable .
+For library developers, this means their global metrics is always safe to use (all methods call noop).
+For application developers, it gives them control over which metrics to enable.

+All metrics are initialized with the same fields, an allocator, a name and **two options**.
+Why two options?
+The first is designed for library developers, the second is designed to give application developers additional control.

+Currently the first option has a single field:
+* `help: ?[]const u8 = nulls` - Used to generate the `# HELP $HELP` output line

+The second option should has two fields:
+* `prefix: []const u8 = ""` - Appends `prefix` to the start of each metric name.
+* `exclude: ?[]const []const u8 = null` - A list of metric names to exclude (not including the prefix).

 ### Note for Library Developers
 Library developers are free to change the above as needed.
 However, having libraries consistently expose an `initializeMetrics` and `writeMetrics` should help application developers.

-Library developers should ask their users to call `try initializeMetrics(allocator)` on startup and `try writeMetrics(writer)` to generate the metrics.
+Library developers should ask their users to call `try initializeMetrics(allocator, .{})` on startup and `try writeMetrics(writer)` to generate the metrics.

+The `RegistryOpts` parameter should be supplied by the application and passed to each metric-initializer as-is.

 ### Labels (vector-metrics)
 Every metric type supports a vectored variant.
 This allows labels to be attached to metrics.
 As you'll see in the metric API section, most vectored metrics methods can fail (as they may need to do allocation for new label values).